stridecolossus/jove-blog/blog/part-4-models/model-loader.md

 ### Model Persistence

 Although the OBJ loader and indexed mesh are relatively efficient, the process of loading the model is now quite slow.
-We could attempt to optimise the code but this is usually very time-consuming and often results in complexity, leading to bugs and code that is difficult to maintain.
+We could attempt to optimise the code but this is usually very time-consuming and often results in complexity leading to bugs.

 Instead we note that as things stand the following steps in the loading process are repeated _every_ time we run the demo:

 1. Load and parse the OBJ model.

-2. De-duplication of the vertex data.
+2. Deduplicate the vertex data.

-3. Transformation to NIO buffers.
+3. Transform to NIO buffers.

-Ideally the above steps would only be performed _once_ since we are only really interested in the resultant vertex and index bufferable objects.
-Therefore a custom persistence mechanism is introduced to write the final model to the file-system _once_ as an off-line activity which can then be loaded with minimal overhead.
+Ideally the above steps only need be performed _once_ since the intermediate data is discarded once the resultant vertex and index buffers have been constructed.
+Therefore a custom persistence mechanism is introduced to write the final model to the file-system as an off-line activity which can then be loaded with minimal overhead.

 A new component outputs a mesh to a `DataOutputStream` which supports both Java primitives and byte arrays: